jacobecox/templates/tailscale/versions/1.1.0/README.md

       https://console.cpln.io/

-      The tailscale workload will show as `Partially Suspended` this is because a location specific option is configured to run the workload in the one location selected by the values.yaml `location` parameter.
+      The tailscale workload will show as `Partially Suspended`, this is because a location specific option is configured to run the workload in the one location selected by the values.yaml `location` parameter.
       All other locations are suspended so
       there is only one replica running in one location.